• Skip to primary navigation

 Transportation

 How to get around this itinerary.
-Distance and driving times from San Jose and Liberia Airport.
+Distance and driving times from San Jose International Airport and Guanacaste Airport.
 Also has information on how to get around each destination.

 Where to stay, what to eat, what to do

 Our recommendations for hotels, hostels, lodges and Airbnb/vacation rentals.
-Also includes recommendations for restaurants and things to do and day tours.
+Also includes recommendations for restaurants, things to do and day tours.

 Budget